Period ended March 31, 2020

 Notable Portfolio Changes:

-We remain optimistic about China's small-cap market amid heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
-From a macroeconomic perspective, we believe China can stabilize its economy through fiscal spending, tax reform, interest rate adjustments and currency management.
-In addition, we believe that steps to correct China's structural issues are on the right track, despite the near-term pains of a deleveraging economy.
+We remain optimistic about China's small-cap market amid heightened market volatility as we continue to focus rigorously on the sound fundamentals of our portfolio companies.
+From a macroeconomic perspective, we believe China can stabilize its economy through monetary flexibility, fiscal spending, tax reform, interest-rate adjustments and currency management.
+In addition, we believe that steps to correct China's structural issues are on the right track.
 We are focused on finding innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
 We will continue to seek companies with sustainable, quality earnings streams, strong cash flows and good balance sheets that can weather uncertain economic conditions.
-We believe sectors such as industrial automation, health care and technology are among the most attractive from a secular growth perspective.
+We believe sectors such as industrial automation, consumer, health care and technology are among the most attractive from a secular growth perspective.

 As of March 31, 2020, the securities mentioned comprised the Matthews China Small Companies Fund in the following percentages: CanSino Biologics, Inc. H Shares 2.6%; China Youzan.
 Ltd. 3.1%; Airtac International Group 1.6%, Winning Health Technology Group Co., Ltd. A Shares 1.4%.

 The Fund held no positions in Honma Golf, Ltd. Current and future portfolio holdings are subject to change and risk.